adrianbautista/data-science-course/README.md

 *This repo includes materials for the General Assembly Data Science course in NYC.
 Navigate the directory structure to find what you're looking for.
 The `README.md` files are often the most central in a directory, and will display by default when you navigate on github.*

+Also linked to via the somewhat more memorable bit.ly/gadatascience

 ## Upcoming Project Activity:

 * 9/17/14 [Project Idea](FinalProjects.md) Due